dbader/node-datadog-metrics/README.md

 Send a distribution value.
-Distributions are similar to histograms (they create several metrics for count, average, percentiles, etc.), but they are calculated server-side on DataDog’s systems.
-This is much higher-overhead than histograms, and the individual calculations made from it have to be configured on the DataDog website instead of in the options for this package.
+Distributions are similar to histograms (they create several metrics for count, average, percentiles, etc.), but they are calculated server-side on Datadog’s systems.
+This is much higher-overhead than histograms, and the individual calculations made from it have to be configured on the Datadog website instead of in the options for this package.

 You should use this in environments where you have many instances of your application running in parallel, or instances constantly starting and stopping